 Hello!
 My name is Marika.
 I am an educator, a cross-cultural broker, a verse-maker in translation, a yoga & meditation guide.

-Hello and welcome.
-My name is Marika Preziuso and I am an Associate Professor of World Literature at the Massachusetts College of Art and Design.
-I hold a Ph.D. in Literature from the Caribbean Diaspora and an M.A. in Gender, Society and Culture, both from the University of London, UK.
+Hello!
+My name is Marika.
+I am a Professor of World Literature at the Massachusetts College of Art and Design in Boston, USA.
+I was born in Southern Italy and moved to the UK to pursue an M.A. in Gender, Society and Culture and later a Ph.D. in Literature from the Caribbean Diaspora, both at the University of London, UK.

 "Where is joy? - you ask.